jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 By the way, for small-angle scattering each of these corrections is negligible.

-**“Dezinering”** - Data, Empty, and Dark field Figures can be “dezingered” during loading.
+**“Dezinering”** - Data, Empty, and Dark field images can be “dezingered” during loading.
 In this procedure each point is compared to surrounding pixels and if it is significantly larger (that is the dezinger ratio, if 2 then if the pixel is 2x larger than average of surrounding pixels) it is replaced with the average of the surrounding pixels.
 This is to remove spurious very high intensity points, which occur on some instruments.

-It is possible to dezinger each Figure multiple times, in case the “zingers” are larger than single pixel.
+It is possible to dezinger each image multiple times, in case the “zingers” are larger than single pixel.

 ***Calibration/processing parameters: ***